n8kowald/php-classes/goodreads/README.md

 ### Usage
 -Include Goodreads.class.php in your page.
--Modify the settings inside init().
+-Update the settings inside Goodreads::init().
--Call the static method, Goodreads::getBooks(); from the page you want to use it on.
+-Call the static method, Goodreads::getBooks() from the page you want to use it on.

 ### Settings
     private function init() {